Rockies vs. Orioles Player Props Betting Odds

-Player prop bet options for Adley Rutschman, Ryan McMahon and others are available when the Baltimore Orioles host the Colorado Rockies at Oriole Park at Camden Yards on Friday (first pitch at 7:05 PM ET).
+The Baltimore Orioles host the Colorado Rockies at Oriole Park at Camden Yards on Saturday at 7:05 PM ET.
+Those looking to place a player prop bet can find odds for Adley Rutschman, Ryan McMahon and others in this game.

 Bet on this matchup or its props with BetMGM!